-Year Skill 2009 2010 2011 Writing Students could generally ideas, information and opinion to the context and purpose in value of the context and purpose in val ns appropriate vriting. rovide reasons oics in writing In general, a high percentage of students could communicate ideas, information and opinions appropriate to the context and purpose in writing.
-However, only a moderate number of students could provide reasons and elaborate on familiar topics such as school or school subjects.
-In general, students could communicate ideas, information and opinions appropriate to the context and purpose in writing However, only a moderate number of students could provide reasons and elaborate on familiar topics such as school life and student behaviour.
-Students in most cases were able to provide some details to support main ideas.
-Many students could use sin with connectives, such as 'f and 'finally' in writing Paragraphs were generally with coherent links. irst', 'second' paragraphs.
-A high percentage of students improved in the use of paragraph writing and were capable of writing well organized passages.
-Many more students could use connectives although the writing lacked cohesive links between paragraphs.
-Although many students could write well-organised paragraphs, topic elaboration was limited and comments were based primarily on the prompts Many students could use simple sentences with connectives, such as 'first', 'second' and 'finally' in writing paragraphs.
-Paragraphs were generally well-organised with coherent links.
-Many students were unable correct tenses, in particular the which made it difficult for comprehend their writing. e simple past, A moderate number of students made errors when using tenses invariably confusing the past and future tenses.
-A moderate number of students made errors when using tenses, in particular when recounting an event that had taken place.
+Year Skill 2009 2010 2011 Writing • Students could generally communicate ideas, information and opinions appropriate to the context and purpose in writing.
+In general, students could provide reasons and elaborate on familiar topics in writing short, descriptive passages.
+Students in most cases were able to provide details to support main ideas. • In general, a high percentage of students could communicate ideas, information and opinions appropriate to the context and purpose in writing.
+However, only a moderate number of students could provide reasons and elaborate on familiar topics such as school or school subjects. • In general, students could communicate ideas, information and opinions appropriate to the context and purpose in writing However, only a moderate number of students could provide reasons and elaborate on familiar topics such as school life and student behaviour.
+Students in most cases were able to provide some details to support main ideas. • Many students could use simple sentences with connectives, such as 'first', 'second' and 'finally' in writing paragraphs.
+Paragraphs were generally well-organised with coherent links. • A high percentage of students improved in the use of paragraph writing and were capable of writing well organized passages.
+Many more students could use connectives although the writing lacked cohesive links between paragraphs. • Although many students could write well-organised paragraphs, topic elaboration was limited and comments were based primarily on the prompts Many students could use simple sentences with connectives, such as 'first', 'second' and 'finally' in writing paragraphs.
+Paragraphs were generally well-organised with coherent links. • Many students were unable to use the correct tenses, in particular the simple past, which made it difficult for readers to comprehend their writing. • A moderate number of students made errors when using tenses invariably confusing the past and future tenses. • A moderate number of students made errors when using tenses, in particular when recounting an event that had taken place.
 A lack of topic specific vocabulary hindered some students who were not able to express their ideas logically or fluently and they relied predominantly on prompts provided.